Starting School Checklist

 What is a Transition?

-A Transition is a disruption to an expected, predictable pattern of behaviour, activity, routine or location that will require your child to adapt.
+A Transition is a disruption to an expected, predictable pattern, activity, routine or location that will require your child to adapt.

-If not managed correctly; transitions can lead to (unexpected) inappropriate behaviours.
+If not managed correctly; transitions can lead to heightened anxieties and upset.

 What are Transition Strategies?